yochannah/Corrfunc/docs/source/modules/read_catalog.rst

 .. _read_catalog:

 ******************************
-Reading Catalogs for Corrfunc
+Reading Catalogs for corrfunc
 ******************************

-All of the ``Corrfunc`` routines require some sort of position arrays, X/Y/Z, as input.
+All of the ``corrfunc`` routines require some sort of position arrays, X/Y/Z, as input.
 These arrays are expected to be 1-D arrays of type ``np.array``.
-If you already have have the required ``numpy`` arrays, then you can just pass them straight to ``Corrfunc``.
+If you already have have the required ``numpy`` arrays, then you can just pass them straight to ``corrfunc``.
 If you need to read the arrays in from disk, then read on.
 For the command-line interface, the input files can only be in ASCII or fast-food format (for description of fast-food